mipa-de/influxdb-odata-server/README.md

 Once the metadata file is generated, spin up the Odata server by `python startServer.py -c settings.conf`

+### Optional Systemd Service

+You may wish to install the influx-odata.service file and run this on system start.
+Note that the file currently is configured for use with NGINX, python3.8, and Centos8, so modify accordingly.

+If you use SELinux, you will need to enable the `httpd_can_network_connect` and `nis_enabled` booleans.
+You may also need to adjust the labels and generate some policy modules.
+In my case, I needed policies for `transition`, `search`, `nnp_transition`, and `entrypoint` before Python was able to start under Systemd.
+A similar hurdle likely exists for AppArmor.

 ## Supported features
 * Odata 2 provider (server) implemetation.